Condover Hall: Residential schools

-In 1946 the Hall was purchased from its then owner, William Abbey, by RNIB and operated as Condover Hall School for the Blind, a residential facility for children aged between 5 and 18.
+In 1946 the hall was purchased from its then owner, William Abbey, by RNIB and operated as Condover Hall School for the Blind, a residential facility for children aged between 5 and 18.
 RNIB built a covered heated swimming pool for use by the pupils.
 The hall was sold in 2005 to the Priory Group, who opened a residential school for autistic children and a college for young people with Asperger syndrome.
 The facility opened in 2006, but in 2008 the closure of both sites was announced.
 Condover Horizon school closed in January 2009, and Farleigh College Condover closed on 23 July 2009.

-The Hall has undergone a multimillion-pound refurbishment programme to turn it into a well-equipped residential activity centre.
-Activities provided range from archery, abseiling to a laser maze and dance studio.
-The Hall intends to encourage physical activities and deliver cross-curricular learning opportunities.
-There is a Harry Potter themed spell room for younger children.
-Sports teams and events are hosted using the all-weather sports pitches, indoor sports hall and swimming pool, and the centre provides specific Netball coaching and match weekends.
-The centre can provide accommodation for 500 residents.
-With an occupancy of up to 500 people, the accommodation is in newly refurbished buildings throughout the estate grounds.
+In 2011 JCA Adventure bought the house, and it now hosts children's residential adventure holidays.